shirok/Gauche-makiki/README.md

 ## Overview

-Gauche-makiki is a simple multithreaded http server intended for applications that want to provide http server capability easily.
+Gauche-makiki is a simple multi-threaded http server intended for applications that want to provide http server capability easily.
 The main functionalities are available by just one file, `makiki.scm`, so you can either install it as an ordinary Gauche extension library,